pablozsc/concordium-snapshot/README.md

 Windows: C:\ProgramData\Concordium\Node Runner\mainnet\data\database-v4
 ```

 Delete treestate-0 and blockstate-0.dat.
 Download the archive and unpack its contents into this directory.
-After unpacking into the database-v4 directory, you should have a consistent set of treestate- directories and blockstate- files.
+After unpacking into the database-v4 directory, you should have a serial set of treestate- directories and blockstate- files.

 If you are using linux systems, you will also need to set special permissions for the concordium-mainnet-node user to access the contents of the database-v4 directory using the command:
 `sudo chown 65396:65396 database-v4/ -R`